Meet our veterinary team!

 Shanna has also trained and competed in equine sports such as dressage and show jumping.
 She is retired from all canine/equine competition now and enjoys living life to the fullest with her adorable Border Terrier, Muppet, as well as running her own graphic design business.

-Shanna is an all-rounder at the clinic and provides assistance in marketing, HR, reception, OH&S, and vet nurse duties.
-She loves all animals and feels privileged to be working toward improving the health and well-being of our pets.
+Shanna is an all-rounder at the clinic and provides assistance in marketing, HR, reception, and vet nurse duties.
+Shanna provides assistance in marketing, graphic design, and various administrative duties.

 As in Ava Gardener, the famous actress – because she had black hair and was sultry.